Pappy Daily: A career in the music business

 In 1961, Daily and Pierce ended their partnership and at the end of 1961, Daily left Starday and Mercury to go to United Artists, becoming their country and western director.
 Jones, who had followed his mentor to United Artists, had more big hits working with Daily, but Daily failed to progress anyone else's career to the same extent as he did with George Jones.

 Daily also founded the Musicor Records label in the 1960s with Art Talmadge, and George Jones was their biggest name.

 Daily also founded a label with the unusual one-letter name "D" Records focusing on Texas acts, but none of them matched his previous success.
 In 1965, he closed D Records and left United Artists to concentrate his efforts on Musicor, signing artists of the calibre of Gene Pitney.
-George Jones and Gene Pitney were by far the biggest names on the Musicor label, so by the time the 1970s arrived, with Pitney no longer making records and Jones moving on to Epic Records, Musicor was left without any names big enough to make the label viable.
+George Jones and Gene Pitney were by far the biggest names on the Musicor label, so by the time the 1970s arrived, with Pitney no longer making records and Jones moving on to Epic Records, Musicor was left without any big names enough to make the label viable.

-In 1967, on the recommendation of Kitty Wells and Roger Miller, Daily teamed young guitarist Zane Ashton (aka Bill Aken) with United Artist country singer Kathy Dee, who had just hit with "Don't Leave Me Lonely Too Long".
-Ashton was to produce Kathy's next three records.
-Elvis used to call Ashton "the Fixer" due to his ability to fix a mediocre sound track with his guitar work.
-The sound tracks the young guitarist produced for Progressive Sounds of America were four of the most innovative of the period.
+In 1967, on the recommendation of Kitty Wells and Roger Miller, Daily teamed young guitarist Zane Ashton (aka Bill Aken) with United Artist country singer Kathy Dee, who had just hit "Don't Leave Me Lonely Too Long".
+Ashton was to produce Kathy's following three records.
+Elvis used to call Ashton "the Fixer" due to his ability to fix a mediocre soundtrack with his guitar work.
+The soundtracks the young guitarist produced for Progressive Sounds of America were four of the most innovative of the period.
 These productions, along with those done for Ray Price and Eddy Arnold, helped usher in the use of big string sections on country music records.
 Cliffie Stone of Capitol Records said, "The wall has been breached and soon violins in country music will be an everyday thing".
 Sadly, Kathy Dee had a stroke and never finished the recordings.
 By the mid-1970s, Daily had quit producing records to concentrate on his music-publishing company, with Musicor fading from the scene.

 Pappy Daily also owned Big State Distributors in Dallas, Texas, the wholesale distributor of over 100 independent labels, including Atlantic, London, Roulette, A&M, Scepter, Deram, Rolling Stone, and the entire Motown group (Motown, Tamala, Gordy) with artists such as The Supremes, Diana Ross, The Jackson 5, Michael Jackson, and Marvin Gaye.
 The company had five salesmen.

 Pappy Daily died December 5, 1987, in Houston and is buried in the city.
 His sons and grandson are still active in the music business.